jwanglab/fusilli/README.md

 FUSILLI output assumes the PAF file name is equivalent to the sample/sequencing id.
 PAF files can be generated from long-read sequencing using [minimap2](https://github.com/lh3/minimap2) (using a reference **genome**...`minimap2 -cx splice ${ref_genome_path} ${sample_fastq} > ${sample_paf}`).
 FUSILLI assumes a **genomic** reference is used for alignment.
-FUSILLI looks for alignments from the PAF file overlapping with target genes of interested in a B-ALL BED file (by default).
+FUSILLI looks for alignments from the PAF file overlapping with target genes of interest in a B-ALL BED file (by default).
 After assembling candidate reads mapping to disparate genes, FUSILLI applies filters to get rid of false positives, most likely due to ambiguous alignments.
-FUSILLI will output fusions with the number of unique supporting reads to `stdout` (but also as the option to additionally output to a file):
+FUSILLI will output fusions with the number of unique supporting reads to `stdout` (but also has the option to additionally output to a file).

+Sample Output:

 ```
 analyzing the PAF file at /home/jclin/sample.paf: 100%|████████████████████████████████████████████████████████████████████| 6515299/6515299 [01:09<00:00, 94064.51it/s]